 What Should I Expect in My Pursuit of Compensation?

 In a clear-cut case where the elderly driver is at fault for your accident, you may be contacted by their insurance company with a settlement offer.
 It is important to evaluate if this offer will cover all or your losses resulting from this incident.
 Does it cover both your current and future medical bills?
 Your lost wages from time away from work?
 Your pain and suffering?

-Accepting a settlement from the insurance company could limit your ability to recover other compensation in your accident in the future.
+It is also important to consult with an elderly driver accident attorney in Birmingham before accepting any settlement offer or even communicating with the other driver’s insurance company.
+Accepting a settlement from the insurance company could limit your ability to recover other compensation for your accident in the future.

 The compensation you may receive will depend on the specifics of your case.
-In general, car accident victims may be able to recover compensation for:
+In general, victims of car accidents involving elderly drivers may be able to recover compensation for:

 - Medical bills

-- Estimated cost of future treatments and rehabilitation
+- The estimated cost of future treatments and rehabilitation

 - Lost wages from the time the injury forced you to miss work